BitcoinExchangeFH/BitcoinExchangeFH/README.md

 |output|Verbose output file path.|

 ### Subscription
-All the instrument subscription are mentioned in the configuration file ["subscriptions.ini"](subscriptions.ini).
+All the instrument subscription are mentioned in the configuration file [subscriptions.ini](subscriptions.ini).
 For supported exchanges, you can include its instruments as a block of subscription.

 |Argument|Description|
 |---|---|